Cardinal (Catholic Church): Cardinal deacons

 The cardinal deacons (cardinales diaconi) are the lowest-ranking cardinals.
 Cardinals elevated to the diaconal order are either officials of the Roman Curia or priests elevated after their 80th birthday, chosen mainly for the honor of it, since those over 80 are not able to vote in a conclave.
 While bishops with diocesan responsibilities are created cardinal priests, it is generally not so for cardinal deacons.

 Cardinal deacons derive originally from the seven deacons in the Papal Household who supervised the church's works in the 14 districts of Rome during the early Middle Ages, when church administration was effectively the government of Rome and provided all social services.
 They came to be called "cardinal deacons" by the late eighth century, and they were granted active rights in papal elections and made eligible for the election as pope by the Lateran Council of 769.

 Cardinals elevated to the diaconal order are mainly officials of the Roman Curia holding various posts in the church administration.
 Their number and influence has varied through the years.
 While historically predominantly Italian, the group has become much more internationally diverse in later years.
 In 1939, about half were Italian.
 In 1994, approximately one third were Italian.
 Their influence in the election of the pope has been considered important.
 They are better informed and connected than the dislocated cardinals but their level of unity has been varied.

 Under the 1587 decree of Pope Sixtus V, which fixed the maximum size of the College of Cardinals, there were 14 cardinal deacons.
 Later the number increased.
 As late as 1939 almost half of the cardinals were members of the Curia.
 Pius XII reduced this percentage to 24 percent.
 John XXIII brought it back up to 37 percent but Paul VI brought it down to 27 percent.
 John Paul II maintained this ratio.

-As of 2005, there were over 50 churches recognized as cardinalatial deaconries, though there were only 30 cardinals of the order of deacons.
-Cardinal deacons have long enjoyed the right to "opt for the order of cardinal priests" (optazione) after they have been cardinal deacons for 10 years.
+As of 2005, there were more than 50 churches recognized as cardinalatial deaconries, though there were only 30 cardinals of the order of deacons.
+Cardinal deacons have long enjoyed the right to "opt for the order of cardinal priests" (optazione) after they have been cardinal deacons for ten years.
 They may on such elevation take a vacant "title" (a church allotted to a cardinal priest as the church in Rome with which he is associated) or their diaconal church may be temporarily elevated to a cardinal priest's "title" for that occasion.
 When elevated to cardinal priests, they take their precedence according to the day they were first made cardinal deacons, thus ranking above cardinal priests who were elevated to the college after them, regardless of order.

 When not celebrating Mass, but still serving a liturgical function, such as the semiannual Urbi et Orbi papal blessing, some Papal Masses and some events at Ecumenical Councils, cardinal deacons can be recognized by the dalmatics they would don with the simple white mitre (so called mitra simplex).